Bunga-Azaadi/vichaar-repo/content/index.md

 **University Students**

-Dissertations!
+<p align="justify">Dissertations!
 So many students put in so much effort to write about something that could be genuinely quite useful for others to know.
-However, the issue is once they are written and graded, they are usually filed away and forgotten about.
+However, the issue is once they are written and graded, they are usually filed away and forgotten about.</p>

-Instead, consider submitting them to Bunga Azaadi if you have completed one related to the topics covered by us.
+<p align="justify">Instead, consider submitting them to Bunga Azaadi if you have completed one related to the topics covered by us.
 We can then work with you to generate summaries in digestible formats that we can share with Sangat, as well as host the full piece itself in our Vichaar Repo.
-You will be given full credit and can link to any of your pages or social media handles.
+You will be given full credit and can link to any of your pages or social media handles.</p>

-The same applies for anyone, student or not.
-If you would like to submit an essay, article or a project to help us with this goal, please get in touch via email.
+<p align="justify">The same applies for anyone, student or not.
+If you would like to submit an essay, article or a project to help us with this goal, please get in touch via email.</p>

 #### Become A Member